 This Article Answered The Following Money Questions:

-- how can you get rid of a hospital bill
+- how can i get rid of my medical bills

 - what do i do for hospital bills debt if im a student with no money